Save 5% on the land cost of any small-group Africa safari booked by January 20th.

 Tracking usually takes two to four hours.
 Once we find the habituated families, we will spend the allowed one hour with them as they go about their daily life; adult males typically frolic in plain view, feeding on bamboo leaves and leaping from perch to perch, while females carry their young, completely oblivious to onlookers.

-After the hike and lunch back at our hotel, for those who would like, there is the option of visiting the Iby'Iwacu Village.
-Also known as the "Gorilla Guardians" village, Iby'Iwacu is a living museum, blending opportunities to learn about Rwandan cultural traditions in an interactive way that is fun and entertaining.
+After the hike and lunch back at our hotel, for those who would like, we explore beyond the gorillas, exploring a local cultural center that functions as a living museum, blending opportunities to learn about Rwandan cultural traditions in an interactive way that is fun and entertaining.

-Alternatively, you may choose to simply enjoy a well-earned afternoon of relaxation at the hotel, before our final celebratory dinner tonight.
+Alternatively, you may choose to simply enjoy a well-earned afternoon of relaxation at the hotel, before dinner tonight.

 Departure from Kigali